MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/definitions-simple.md

 - Create barriers around protected objects.

 #### 3. Resource Encapsulation
-- Control interactions with the protected object.
+- Monitor interactions with protected objects.

 #### 4. Least Privilege
-- Assign needed permissions for interactions with protected objects.
+- Define permissions for interactions with protected objects.

 #### 5. Layering
 - Use more than one way to stop an intrusion.

 #### 6. Abstraction
-- Adapt computational services to their use.
+- Adapt computers for their use.

 #### 7. Data Hiding
-- Limit exposure of the protected objects.
+- Hide protected objects from unwanted exposure.

 #### 8. Modularity
 - Use interchangeable components.